-The happy association actually began in 1984, when I came to Washington from Los Angeles as music director at the Basilica of the National Shrine of the Immaculate Conception (which was later elevated to the status of a Basilica).
-Our then-Dean Elaine Walter (of the Benjamin T. Rome School of Music) had chaired the search committee and immediately commissioned me to compose a cantata for chorus, soloists, and orchestra, "In the Fullness of Time," marking the occasion of the 20th anniversary of Vatican II.
+The happy association actually began in 1984, when I came to Washington from Los Angeles as music director at the National Shrine of the Immaculate Conception (which was later elevated to the status of a Basilica).
+Our then-Dean Elaine Walter (of the Benjamin T. Rome School of Music) had chaired the search committee and shortly thereafter commissioned me to compose a cantata for chorus, soloists, and orchestra, "In the Fullness of Time," marking the occasion of the 20th anniversary of Vatican II.
 This was performed during the school’s annual Christmas Concert in the Crypt Church in 1985.
 That was the first real collaborative concert.

-From that time forward, Dean Walter included me as guest conductor for two magnificent pilgrimages to Rome, the first in October of 1987 with the CUA Chorus and Orchestra during which we sang in the Sala Clementina for Pope John Paul II and the University regents, then gave a public concert in the Vatican Radio Hall on the Via della Conciliazione, reprising my "In the Fullness of Time."
-A second pilgrimage in May of 1990 involved the CUA Chamber Orchestra and the Choir of the Basilica, this time accompanying the CUA Board of Trustees, again performed for Pope John Paul II in the Sala Clementina, with daily Masses in all the major basilicas of Rome and a memorable concert at the Church of San Pietro in Vincula (St. Peter in Chains), Rome's chamber music church.
+From that time forward, Dean Walter included me as guest conductor for two magnificent pilgrimages to Rome, the first in October of 1987 with the CUA Chorus and Orchestra during which we sang in the Sala Clementina for Pope John Paul II and the University Board of Regents, then gave a public concert in the Vatican Radio Hall on the Via della Conciliazione, reprising my "In the Fullness of Time."
+A second pilgrimage in May of 1993 with the CUA Chamber Orchestra and the Choir of the Basilica, this time accompanying the CUA Board of Trustees, again performed for Pope John Paul II in the Sala Clementina, with daily Masses in all the major basilicas of Rome and a memorable concert at the Church of San Pietro in Vincula (St. Peter in Chains), Rome's chamber music church.

-Elaine's gracious invitations to conduct our CUA musicians continued with a Verdi "Te Deum" at the Kennedy Center in the spring of 1987; in those years CUA performed the spring scholarship concert there every year, underwritten by our benefactor and friend Benjamin T. Rome.
+Elaine's gracious invitations to conduct our CUA musicians continued when I guest conducted selected works during performances at the Kennedy Center; in those years CUA performed the spring scholarship concert there every year, underwritten by our benefactor and friend Benjamin T. Rome.
 During those early years I also taught private conducting lessons to CUA students.

-Each year after 1988, when the combined Christmas tradition began, Elaine offered the CUA Symphony Orchestra to accompany the Choir of the Basilica: I was no fool and we happily accepted the shrine rector’s generous offer to host a combined concert.
-So you see, when Dean Walter invited me to compete for a new professorship in choral and sacred music in 2001, the winning and accepting of that post was in a very real sense a "coming home" to CUA.
+Each year after 1990, when the combined Christmas tradition began, Elaine offered the CUA Symphony Orchestra to accompany the Choir of the Basilica: I was no fool and we happily accepted the shrine rector’s generous offer to host a combined concert.
+So you see, when Dean Walter invited me to compete for a professorship in choral and sacred music in 2000, the winning and accepting of that post was in a very real sense a "coming home" to CUA.
 I began as the Justine Bayard Ward Professor of Music in the fall semester, 2001.